cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 ### [Plugin Readmes](Templater/PluginReadmes/)

-This may be a bit buggy but it is worth including, and it required manually (like in the OS) copying the JSON data for the plugins from the \.obsidian\ folder.
+This may be a bit buggy and requires manually (like in the OS) copying the JSON data for the plugins from the \.obsidian\ folder.
+But I think it is worth including here.
 You can fix up the code yourself and make a PR if you'd like :)

 It creates a list of links to every plugin Readme.
 It is useful if you often need to reference plugin documentation (dataview/templater/etc.).